Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

-In this sample we see that the dependency injection for the `IConcertSearchService` object is configured so that whenever a class, or controller, makes a service call to the web service we will apply the retry pattern for all of the requests that are made through this object.
+In this sample we see that the dependency injection for the `IConcertSearchService` object is configured so that whenever a class, or controller, makes a service call to the web service we will apply the Retry Pattern for all of the requests that are made through this object.

 In the `GetRetryPolicy()` method we also see how to create the behavior with the Polly library.
 To build this we use an HttpPolicyExtensions object and whenever a transient error is detected the Polly library will wait and retry after a delay.
-This built-in backoff method will retry the error up to 3 times with increasingly larger delays.
-So for example, if this service call fails then after about half a second the same method will be retried.
-An advantage to using this built-in method is that the retry pattern is not exactly but includes some randomness to help smooth out bursts of traffic that could be sent to the API if an error happens.
+This built-in backoff method will retry the error up to three times with increasingly larger delays.
+For example, if this service call fails then after about half a second the same method will be retried.
+An advantage to using this built-in method is that the Retry Pattern is not exactly but includes some randomness to help smooth out bursts of traffic that could be sent to the API if an error happens.